petejohanson/angular-hy-res/README.md

 ## To Do

+* Handling of arrays of links for a given rel.
 * HTTP Link header extension
 * Extensions for other media types (e.g. Siren, Uber)
 * Hypermedia Actions?
 (Not present in HAL)